-I’m not sure how he’s managed to do it, but first time filmmaker Bo Burnham has somehow managed to not only break my heart, not only remind me of the absolute trauma that is growing up, but he’s also made me laugh harder than I have with a film in a very long time.
+I’m not sure how he’s managed to do it, but first time filmmaker Bo Burnham has not only broken my heart, not only reminded me of the absolute trauma that is growing up, but he’s also made me laugh harder than I have with a film in a very long time.
 Putting it simply, Bo Burnham is the voice of our generation.